lightspeedwp/lsx-blog-customizer/readme.txt

 == Screenshots ==

-1. Blog Customiser Menu
+1. Blog Customizer Menu
-2. Customiser Blog Archive Options
+2. Customizer Blog Archive Options
 3. General Options
 4. Main Blog Page Options
 5. Single Post Options

 == Upgrade Notice ==

-= 1.3.3 =
+= 1.3.4 =
 Added improvements to the general look and feel of the blog archive, single and pages and the related section.